 2. Go on a Husky Safari

-The second most popular reason for people to flock to the Lapland during the winter months is to enjoy the beautiful landscape on a scenic sleigh ride drawn by huskies.
+The second most popular reason for visitors to come to Lapland during the winter months is to enjoy the beautiful landscape on a scenic sleigh ride drawn by huskies.

 This was certainly one of my biggest bucket list items.… and I wasn't disappointed.
 The dogs were super cute and the Finnish landscape around Korvola showed itself from its sunny side that day.